codedbykl/rock-paper-scissors/README.md

 This project was coded to practice the JavaScript knowledge acquired at Foundations Course (in the JavaScript Basics part) of The Odin Project.

-It's a Rock, Paper, Scissors game working only on console for now.
+It's a Rock, Paper, Scissors game.

 ## What skills was used